 - High blood pressure

+If more than one parathyroid gland has to be removed, then the procedure will involve general anesthesia and may take up to three hours.
 However, in most cases of hyperparathyroidism, only one gland has to be removed and a less invasive procedure called minimally-invasive radio-guided parathyroid (MIRP) surgery can be performed.
 MIRP surgery only involves a local anesthetic, requires a much smaller incision, and has a very high success rate.
 The operation usually takes less than 30 minutes and you may return home within one to two hours.
 You will be able to return to your normal daily activities after just one day.

 Risks and Complications